processone/docs.ejabberd.im/content/developer/repositories.md

 ### Optional dependencies

-Then, we use a few other dependant repositories that may be used if you have enable support in the configure script.
+Then, we use a few other dependant repositories that may be used if you have enabled support in the configure script.

 Here are the dependancies for relational database support: